-As activity in the Deepwater Gulf of Mexico continues to increase, there exists a growing need for new applications of subsea services and technology and for subsea contractors to develop and deploy such technology.
-Customers purchasing these services typically prefer a specialized vessel with redundant DP systems as a work platform.
+As activity in the Gulf of Mexico continues to increase there exists a growing need for new applications of subsea services and technology and new subsea contractors to develop and deploy that technology.
+Customers purchasing such services typically prefer a specialized vessel with redundant DP systems as a work platform.
 CDI has the largest fleet of such vessels operating in the Gulf.
 The Company believes that well completion, subsea installation and infield connection projects have become more critical in an era of limited availability of Deepwater drilling equipment.
 Through its Deepwater Technical Services Group, the Company provides integrated solutions to satisfy its customers' Deepwater subsea construction and maintenance needs.
-The Company's MSV UNCLE JOHN has the capacity to undertake certain well completion activities at a lower day rate than a semisubmersible drilling rig, thereby reducing cost to the operator and releasing the drilling rig for other projects.
-CDI has negotiated formal alliance agreements with a number of specialized contractors, as well as establishing Quantum with Coflexip, to provide the full range of services necessary for Deepwater subsea construction projects.
-These strategic alliances include Quantum and exclusive agreements with Schlumberger, Ltd., Shell Offshore, Inc., Reading & Bates Development Co., Fugro-McClelland Marine GeoSciences, Inc., Sonat, Inc. and Quality Tubing, Inc. CDI is also a preferred installation contractor to Total Offshore Productions Systems ("TOPS"), a company formed by Reading & Bates Development Co. and Intec Engineering, Inc. to conduct Deepwater full field development projects.
-The objective of this strategy is to increase the proportion of the Deepwater field development expenditures captured by Cal Dive while reducing the project duration and overall cost to the operator.
+The Company's MSV UNCLE JOHN has the capacity to undertake certain well completion activities at lower day rates than semisubmersible drilling rigs, thereby reducing cost to the operator and releasing the drilling rig for other projects.
+CDI has negotiated formal alliance agreements with a number of specialized contractors, as well as establishing Quantum with Coflexip, to provide a full range of services necessary to Deepwater construction projects.
+These strategic alliances include Quantum and exclusive agreements with Schlumberger, Shell Offshore, Inc., Reading & Bates Development Co., Fugro-McClelland Marine GeoSciences, Inc. Sonat, Inc. and Quality Tubing, Inc. CDI is also a preferred installation contractor to Total Offshore Productions Systems ("TOPS"), a company formed by Reading & Bates Development Co. and Intec Engineering, Inc. to conduct

+Deepwater full field development projects.
+The objective of this strategy is to increase the proportion of Deepwater field development expenditures captured by Cal Dive while reducing the project duration and overall costs to the operator.

 To gain a greater share of the Deepwater market, the Company is designing the first sixth-generation multi-service vessel, the MSV 3500.
-The vessel would be a new generation of the MSV UNCLE JOHN'S semisubmersible design and unique due to the absence of lower hull cross bracing.
-Planned variable deck load of approximately 4,000 metric tons and a large deck area would make the vessel particularly well suited for large offshore construction projects in the Deepwater.
+The vessel would be a new generation of the semisubmersible design of the MSV UNCLE JOHN, unique due to the absence of lower hull cross bracing.
+Planned variable deck load of approximately 4,000 metric tons and a large deck area would make the vessel particularly well suited for large offshore construction projects in Deepwater.
 High transit speed would allow it to move rapidly from one location to another.
 CDI is currently attempting to secure long-term utilization contracts and industry partners for the vessel.
-There can be no assurance that the MSV 3500 will be built or that such contracts or industry partners will be obtained.
+There can be no assurance that the MSV 3500 will be built or that such contracts and industry partners will be obtained.

-CAPITALIZE ON SYNERGIES WITH COFLEXIP
+CAPITALIZE ON SYNERGIES WITH COELEXTP

 CDI entered into a strategic alliance with Coflexip to strengthen its position in the Deepwater Gulf and to respond to the trend toward full field development services.
 Management believes that Coflexip and CDI together offer complementary products and services which significantly expand CDI's ability to provide full field development and life of field services.
 A product of this alliance is Quantum which was formed in April 1997.

-Coflexip is a world leader in the design and manufacture of flexible pipe and umbilicals and is one of the leading subsea construction contractors.
-Coflexip operates 10 of the 31 globally competitive Deepwater construction vessels, which is the largest concentration of deepwater vessels in the world.
-Headquartered in Paris, France, Coflexip employs approximately 3,900 people on five continents.
-In 1997, Coflexip had sales of \$1.2 billion and total assets of \$1.25 billion at vear-end.
+Coflexip is a world leader in the design and manufacture of flexible pipe and umbilicals and is one of the leading subsea contractors.
+Coflexip operates 10 of the 31 globally competitive construction vessels, the largest concentration of deepwater vessels in the world.
+Headquartered in Paris, France, Coflexip employs approximately 3,500 people on five continents.
+In 1997, Coflexip had sales of \$1.2 billion and total assets of \$1.25 billion at the end of the year.